AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 Using our master token, we'll create a subcompany.
 This subcompany will only be able to view its own documents list, and to share documents with people in the same subcompany.

-There is two tricks however:
+There are two tricks however:

 * creating a subcompany migrate the currently connected user to the new subcompany;
 * only admins can create subcompanies.